-If you're scared off from Ring right now, try one of these video doorbells

-Best Ring Video Doorbell Alternatives Android Central 2020
+Best Ring Video Doorbell Alternatives 2022

-Video doorbells are incredibly useful smart home tools, and the utility they provide by letting us view who is at the door remotely is so convenient.
-However, as recent privacy scandals have proven, not all devices or services are created equal.
-We've compiled a list of some of our favorite Ring Video Doorbell alternatives for those who might be looking for other options to protect their home.

 The Eufy Video Doorbell is our top pick because it includes a doorbell chime and never requires you to pay for a subscription to access your videos.
 You can store all of your data on-device and not worry about it getting lost or shared in the cloud.

-Google Assistant Partner: Nest Hello Video Doorbell
+Google Assistant partner

-The Nest Hello Video Doorbell features one of the best doorbell cameras we've ever seen and has cool features like automated voice responses for those times when you can't answer the door (or can't be bothered to).
+The Nest Hello Video Doorbell features one of the best doorbell cameras we've ever seen and has cool features that impressed us in our review.
+Like automated voice responses for those times when you can't answer the door (or can't be bothered to).
 It will also alert you when packages are delivered so that you can arrange to secure them.

-The August Doorbell Cam Pro is one of the slickest-looking smart home devices we've ever seen, but it's more than just a pretty face.
-Full-color nighttime HD and HindSight pre-recorded video let you capture every last detail.
+The Kasa Smart Video Doorbell is one of the slickest-looking smart home devices we've ever seen, but during our testing, it's clear there's more than just a pretty face.
+It has a tremendous 180-degree field of view, local storage, and free three-hour cloud storage.

-Arlo's Video Doorbell is one of the most affordable on this list, but it still packs in a ton of important features that we've come to value.
+Arlo's Video Doorbell is one of the most affordable on this list, but it still packs in many essential features that we've come to value.
 HD video with HDR, motion detection, night vision, two-way audio, and three months of cloud recording are all included.

-We liked the August Doorbell Cam Pro in part because of its non-standard design, and the SkKyBell HD WiFi Video Doorbell has its own take on being different.
-This video doorbell is the one to get if you want a more traditional look, or need to fit in a tighter space.
+We liked the August Doorbell Cam Pro in part because of its non-standard design, and the SkKyBell HD WiFi Video Doorbell has its take on being different.
+This video doorbell is the one to get if you want a more traditional look or need to fit in a tighter space.

 You'll feel secure with Eufy

 This device features a 2K video recorder with advanced HDR and distortion correction, two-way audio, the ability to view up to three seconds of footage before the initial alert, and excellent Amazon Alexa and Google Assistant integration.
 Best of all?
-It features military-grade AES 256-bit data encryption with local storage, so you don't have to worry about the safety of your data online or in the wrong hands.
+It features military-grade AES 256-bit data encryption with local storage, so you don't have to worry about your data's safety online or in the wrong hands.

 Value champ